 Olav Bergheim has over 30 years of experience in creating and managing life science companies.
 He is a founder of Sonendo, Inc., in addition to several other successful life science companies including Volcano Corporation, 3F Therapeutics (acquired by Medtronic), Glaukos Corporation, Lonestar Heart Inc., Prelude Corporation and Metronom Health, Inc. Mr. Bergheim is also the founder of Fjord Ventures LLC, a life science accelerator located in Laguna Hills, California, where Sonendo was created.
 Mr. Bergheim was the chairman of Vessix Vascular, Inc. (acquired by Boston Scientific).
 Prior to starting Fjord Ventures, he spent 10 years at Domain Associates as a company creator and general partner.
 Prior to Domain, Mr. Bergheim spent 18 years with Baxter Healthcare at US and international locations, where he held various leadership and operating roles.
 Mr. Bergheim was a Corporate VP of Baxter as well as President of Baxter Germany, President of Baxter’s Cardiovascular Group (now Edwards Life Sciences) and General Manager of the Nordic area.

 Anthony Bihl (Tony) brings more than 35 years of experience in finance, operations and business unit leadership across the global medical device market.
 He was Chief Executive Officer of Bioventus LLC from December 2013 until his retirement in April 2020.
 He was Group President of American Medical Systems (AMS), a subsidiary of Endo Pharmaceuticals, from June 2011 through June 2012 and President & CEO and Director of AMS from April 2008 until Endo acquired the company in June 2011.
 He served as Chief Executive Officer of Siemens Medical Solutions’ Diagnostics from January to November 2007, and prior to that held various leadership roles in his six years in the Diagnostics Division of Bayer HealthCare from 2000 through 2006, including serving as President from 2004 to 2006.
 He began his career with 20+ years in finance and operations leadership at E.I Dupont.
-Mr. Bihl is currently Chairman of the Board of Directors of Spectral Medical, Inc., a company that develops products for the diagnosis and treatment of severe sepsis.
-He is a member of the Board of Directors of the Arthritis Foundation.
+Mr. Bihl is currently Chairman of the Board of Directors of Spectral Medical, Inc., is a member of the Board of Directors of Meridian Bioscience Inc. and of Flowonix Medical Inc., and is a member of the Board of Directors of the Arthritis Foundation.
 He earned a BS in Business Administration from the Pennsylvania State University.

 Alex Crisses is a Managing Director at General Atlantic and focuses on investments in the firm’s Technology sector.
 Alex leads the firm’s thematic sourcing program and co-heads its Emerging Growth Initiative across sector and geography.
 Before joining General Atlantic in 2016, Alex was a Managing Director at Insight Venture Partners where he focused on Software investments globally.
 Alex's current Board Affiliations include Benevity, Flipp, Pymetrics, Gympass, Seismic Software and JumpCloud.
 Alex was selected as one of GrowthCap's Top 25 Software Investors of 2019.